sogaiu/janet-examples/doc/janetuary-examples-2025.md

     * Running `make; make run` for the repository root and viewing the appropriate web page that should reflect one's work

-5. Ask for a review in the draft PR.
+5. Ask for a review of the draft PR.

 6. Incorporate revisions if needed until PR is ready.